 4.5 Suspension of Service.
 Ping Identity reserves the right to suspend the Service provided to Customer if: (a) Customer is delinquent on any payment obligations for more than thirty (30) days; (b) Ping Identity believes that suspension of the Service is necessary to comply with the law or requests of governmental entities; (c) Ping Identity determines that Customer’s use of the Service in violation of this Agreement, or the transmission of any Customer Data, poses any security or vulnerability risk to Ping Identity or the Service; or (d) Customer’s use of the Service in violation of this Agreement may subject Ping Identity or any third party to any liability to a third party.
 If Ping Identity suspends Customer’s right to access or use any portion or all of the Service, Customer remains responsible for all fees and charges Customer has incurred through the date of suspension, and during such suspension if suspended pursuant to clause (a), (c) or (d) above.

 4.6 Audit of Software Usage.
-Ping Identity will have the right, upon reasonable prior written notice to Customer, at a mutually agreeable time, and no more than once in any twelve (12) month period, to have an independent audit firm selected by Ping Identity audit Customer’s equipment on which the Software is installed, and all related back-up files, to verify compliance with this Agreement.
+Ping Identity will have the right, upon reasonable prior written notice to Customer, at a mutually agreeable time, and no more than once in any twelve (12) month period, to either audit or have an independent audit firm selected by Ping Identity audit Customer’s equipment on which the Software is installed, and all related back-up files, to verify compliance with this Agreement.
 Any such audit will be conducted during normal business hours in a manner so as not to unreasonably interfere with Customer’s normal operations.
 Ping Identity may also, at any time, audit Customer’s use of the Service to verify compliance with this Agreement.
 Such audits will be conducted at Ping Identity’s expense.
-In the event that an audit reveals that Customer has failed to pay Fees consistent with its use of the Products, Customer will remit to Ping Identity the applicable Fees for the overuse, and reimburse Ping Identity for all reasonable costs and expenses incurred by Ping Identity in connection with such audit.
+In the event that an audit reveals that Customer has failed to pay Fees consistent with its use of the Products, Customer will remit to Ping Identity the applicable Fees for the overuse, based on the then-current per-unit rate on the applicable Order Form(s), and reimburse Ping Identity for all reasonable costs and expenses incurred by Ping Identity in connection with such audit.